This post was last updated on 3/13/2023

-Brands to look at: Wusthof (both the Classic and Classic Ikon Series, steer clear of the ‘Gourmet’ series), Global, Miyabi, MAC, Misen.
+Knives and brands to look at: Wusthof – the Classic and Classic IKON Series, steer clear of the ‘Gourmet’ series), Global, Miyabi, MAC.

 Don’t freak out: A good chef knife is going to cost you somewhere between $100 – $200.
 If you’re serious about cooking, it’s a worthwhile investment because it will last you 10 years or more, will improve the speed and efficiency of your prep, and will actually make your food taste better because you will be able to more easily make things the same size, ensuring even cooking.
 Also, no one needs a full knife-block full of knives.
 Use the money you’d spend on a whole bunch of cheap knives, most of which you won’t use, to buy yourself ONE really good chef knife that you’ll use every day.
 Now that we’ve got that out of the way…

 How to choose a chef knife?
 You need to consider the following things, in this order: Fit, Feel, Features.
 Comfort is of paramount importance which is why it’s critical to actually get a few knives into your hands before buying.
 Hands come in all shapes and sizes; so do knives – it’s important to match those things up.
 Does it feel well balanced when you hold it?
 Does the curvature of the handle match your hand?
 (Hint: If you hold it and something feels weird or is poking you in the wrong place, it probably isn’t your knife.)
 Is it the right weight?
 Not too heavy, not too light?
 Is the handle the right size for your hand?
 These are all the questions you want to be asking yourself when you’re trying out a chef knife.

 In terms of features, there are several things to consider: